craigargh/cfg-python/session_2.md

 is_beach_good_idea = is_weekend and not is_raining

 if is_beach_good_idea:
-    print('You sould go to the beach today!')
+    print('You should go to the beach today!')

 if not is_beach_good_idea:
     print('Don't go to the beach today')